Out Now: Into Goblyn Wood

 I love to visit schools, libraries and bookshops and am available for festivals, speaker events and workshops.

-Past author events include the Hay festival, the Edinburgh literary festival, a creative writing workshop at the V&A Museum of Childhood, an introduction to the Barbican's Family Film Club, and a Q&A with (my heroine!)
-Dame Jacqueline Wilson.
+Past author events include the Hay festival, the Edinburgh literary festival, a creative writing workshop at the V&A Museum of Childhood, an introduction to the Barbican's Family Film Club, and a Q&A with the lovely Dame Jacqueline Wilson.

 'Really, really enjoyable and interactive'